 WHEN not matched then INSERT (key, value) values (t2.key, t2.value);

-Limitations of using Custom Scripts to Connect MongoDB to Snowflake
+What are the Limitations of using Custom Scripts to Connect MongoDB to Snowflake?

-• If you want to migrate data from MongoDB to Snowflake in batches, then this approach works decently well.
-However, if you are looking for real-time data availability, this approach becomes extremely tedious.
+- If you want to migrate data from MongoDB to Snowflake in batches, then this approach works decently well.
+However, if you are looking for real-time data availability, this approach becomes extremely tedious and time-consuming.

-• With the current approach, you would only be able to move data from one place to another.
-If you would want to transform the data when in transit, this will become hard to achieve.
+- With this method, you can only move data from one place to another, but you cannot transform the data when in transit.

 The method mentioned above has a high scope of errors.
-This might impact the data availability and the accuracy of available data in Snowflake.
+This might impact Snowflake’s availability and accuracy of data.

 Method 3: Using Native Cloud Tools and Snowpipe for MongoDB to Snowflake